92% of participants will know how to identify and react to an emergency health concern in an outpatient setting.

 The Red Cross recommends the following method to respond to a healthcare emergency (Adult First Aid/CPR/AED Online, 2020):

-All states have Good Samaritan Laws that legally protect people who render aid.
+All states have Good Samaritan Laws that legally protect people who give aid.
 These laws differ from state to state.
 A healthcare professional will be held to have acted within the standard of care of people with similar education and experience.
 If you are working when the crisis occurs, you will be expected to respond within your practice standard of care.
 For example, if a person has no pulse, you are expected to respond with BLS.
-If BLS is not initiated and you are trained in BLS, malpractice may have been committed.
+If BLS is not initiated and you are trained in BLS, malpractice may have happened.

 Ask the person if they want emergency services called.
-What appears to be a crisis may be common for that person.
+What seems to be a crisis may be common for that person.
 Chest pain is often recurrent, and the person needs to take Nitroglycerin.
 People with diabetes will usually carry candy with them to treat low blood sugar.
 People with recurrent seizures need to go home and rest.
 You do not know until you ask.

 Do a visual assessment.